jocelynperucca/startup/notes.md

 - In order to ssh into my portal I need to remember this command ➜  ssh -i [key pair file] ubuntu@[ip address] in which my key pair is stored in my CS 260 folder
 ## Caddy
-Caddy handeles all of the creation and rotation fo web certificates so that we can easily support HTTPS
+Caddy handles all of the creation and rotation of web certificates so that we can easily support HTTPS
 - Configuration file : ~/Caddyfile
     - This contatins the definitions for routing HTTP requests. to determine the location where static HTML files are loaded from and proxy requests.
 You shouldn't have to modify it
 - HTML files ~/pulblic_html